 We can all be happier versions of ourselves by increasing our well-being.
 It's not uncommon for us to visit a public venue, such as a bar or a shopping mall, and to feel envious of people who "seem" to have it all.
 What we might not realize is that they're putting on a cheerful face, and their reality is radically different.
 Overall, we could be more content than they are, but we've caught them on a day when they figured out how to live in the moment.
-There's a great value inherent in living in the present, but this is also a good time to make choices that impact our future health and wellbeing.
+There's a great value inherent in living in the present and reinvent your self-image, but this is also a good time to make choices that impact our future health and well being.

 What the Research Says